Smallibs/pilin/README.md

 }
 ```

-Of course this code can be generalized sine monad is injected:
+Of course this code can be generalized since monad is injected:

 ```kotlin
 suspend fun <T> doSomething(m: Monad.API<T>): App<T, Int> =